The Walkmen: 2012–2013: Heaven

 In March 2012, Pitchfork announced that Heaven would be out that June.
 The album was completed in early March, with the band writing on their website: "Hi everyone.
 Our album is finally done and we're thrilled with it.
 We can't wait to get it out there."
 They released the song "Heaven" via Pitchfork on April 16, 2012, sparking the website to give the title "Best New Track" on the same day.

 The Walkmen toured in early 2012 for the 10th anniversary of Everyone Who Pretended to Like Me Is Gone.

 Heaven was released on May 29, 2012, to positive reviews.
 Pitchfork rated it 8.1, and Stereogum called it the second-best album of the year.
 American Songwriter said that Heaven is "arguably their best, and certainly most accomplished album yet."
 Still in Rock gave the album a 7.8 rating and made a selection of the best tracks on the album.

 The music video for the album's tenth track, "The Love You Love", was shot at the infamous Baleroy Mansion in Philadelphia by the band who was looking for a haunted site.
 The song "Heaven" was also used as the closing song on the series finale of the hit CBS show How I Met Your Mother.

-2014–present: Hiatus and future
+2014–present: Hiatus and 2023 reunion tour

 At the close of the band's tour for Heaven, in December 2013, the band entered an extended hiatus.

 In October 2020, Hamilton Leithauser was asked about the possibility of a Walkmen reunion during a Reddit AMA, to which he replied: "No plans right now, but I guess stranger things are happening every fifteen minutes right now... so you never know."

-They announced a reunion in November of 2022, with shows scheduled in New York City for April of 2023.
+In November 2022 they announced that, after a ten-year hiatus, they would reunite to play several shows in April 2023, in New York City.
+In April 2023 they played a reunion show on The Late Show With Stephen Colbert, followed by a show in Rhode Island and several more in Webster Hall, in New York City.
+In May 2023, they announced 29 additional shows on their 2023 reunion tour: in Chicago, Washington, D.C., and Boston in May; in several European festivals and cities in June and August; and in Nashville, Minneapolis, the U.S. West Coast, Austin, and Toronto in September and October.